deepstne/website/pages/staff.md

 Admins are the server's highest-ranking general moderators on the server.
 They are responsible for supervising the conduct of the server's Mods, issuing staff suspensions and permanently banning members who have broken the rules.
 In addition they are given Discord moderation abilities.
 They are given every permission and privilege Mods also have.

-Detailed rank information can be viewed on the server's [documentation](../docs).
+Detailed rank information can be viewed on the server's [help center](../hc).

 <h3 style="line-height: 2.5rem; border-bottom: 3px #2BCA70 solid;">Mods</h3>
 <center>